qarmin/czkawka/README.md

 - Written in memory safe Rust
 - Amazingly fast - due to using more or less advanced algorithms and multithreading
 - Free, Open Source without ads
-- Multiplatform - works on Linux, Windows and macOS
+- Multiplatform - works on Linux, Windows, macOS, FreeBSD and many more
 - Cache support - second and further scans should be a lot faster than the first one
 - CLI frontend - for easy automation
 - GUI frontend - uses modern GTK 3 and looks similar to FSlint